wso2/carbon-kernel/docs/GettingStarted.md

       * **On Windows:**	`<PRODUCT_HOME>\bin\carbon.bat`
       * **On Linux/Solaris:** `sh <PRODUCT_HOME>/bin/carbon.sh`

     Now, the server startup logs will get printed.
-When the server has completed the server startup, the log will display the message "WSO2 Carbon started in 'n' seconds."
+When the server has completed the server startup, the log will display the following message: "WSO2 Carbon started in 'n' seconds."

   * ### Stopping the server
     To stop the server, press **Ctrl+C** in the command window.
 If you have started the server in `daemon` mode in Linux, `run carbon.sh stop` command.